Intern Interior Designer Program

 To become an Intern Interior Designer (IID), an individual must have:

-To successfully navigate the IIDP, Interns must achieve:
+To successfully navigate the IIDP as of January 1, 2022, Interns must achieve:

 - Certification from the National Council for Interior Design Qualification (CIDQ) via successful completion of the National CIDQ exams (NCIDQ) (Visit the NCIDQ website for details on how to register for the exams.
 Applicants who have successfully completed the NCIDQ exam, must include the NCIDQ Certificate with their application for membership as a LID.),

-- Completion of two mandatory courses in the third year of the program - an approved Alberta Building Code course, and the Architects Act, General Regulation and Bylaws course,
+- Completion of a mandatory Alberta Building Code course completed within two years of the interview and the Architects Act, General Regulation and Bylaws course,

 - Registration in the IIDP for a minimum of 3 years, and